medhamza911/fedex-laravel4/README.md

 FedEx Laravel
 =================
+This is a fork of Arkitecht/fedex-laravel, package create to support older versions of the Laravel framework.
 A service provider to integrate FedEx services into your Laravel Project

 Quick Installation
 ------------------
 You can install the package most easily through composer

-#### Laravel 5.x
+#### Laravel 4.x
 ```
 composer require arkitecht/fedex-laravel
 ```